 You'll also find the Shaftesbury Memorial Fountain here, also known as the Eros statue.
 The fountain, with a statue of a winged archer, is a great London photo-op spot.

-Along with viewing the Prime Meridian line, there is a museum where you can learn more about the history of GMT and the observatory.
+Along with viewing the Prime Meridian line, there is a museum where you can learn more about the history of GMT.
 There is also a planetarium here to explore with exhibits and shows.